Texas

 • Certified US birth certificate (including US territories)

-Must show your name and any address:
+Must show your name and an address:

 • Current utility bill